rcya1/personal-website/posts/complex-numbers.md

 title: Roots of Unity Filter Part 1 - Complex Numbers
 date: '2021-04-14'
 category: Math
-excerpt: The first part of a three-part series about the roots of unity filter.
+excerpt: The first part of a four part series about the roots of unity filter.
 Covers the basic operations associated with complex numbers.
 ---

 ## Note